Rohland/barky/README.md

    cause, because the scopes screen looks complete on its own.
 2. Scopes or subscriptions were changed without reinstalling the app afterwards.
 3. The bot is not a member of the channel.
-4. The reply did not mention barky, or was not in the thread of one of barky's own alert messages
+4. The reply did not name barky, or was not in the thread of one of barky's own alert messages
    - barky deliberately ignores everything else, including top level mentions in the channel.
+A reply naming another barky in the same channel *is* answered, but only in a thread this barky posted, and only with `users:read` granted - see *Several barkys in one channel* above.
 5. The channel posts with a different bot token to the one chat ops is configured on, so no app is listening there - see *More than one channel* above.